 Amazon Fire TV Issues

 On Amazon Fire TV, NBA League Pass has major issues as loading is slow.
-Rewind and fast-forward doesn’t work for past games.
 Sometimes backing out of a game takes you back to the Fire TV home screen.
+Sometimes you have to restart the device for NBA app to load correctly.
 Overall, the experience is subpar.